rsanheim/backspin/CONTRIBUTING.md

 1. Check existing issues to avoid duplicates
 2. Describe the use case and motivation
 3. Provide code examples of how the feature would work
-4. Consider backward compatibility
-5. Be open to discussion and alternative approaches
+4. Be open to discussion and alternative approaches

 ## Additional Resources